Resources, Prayers, Games, and Lesson Plans

-What are the Mass readings for Sunday February18, 2024, the 1st Sunday of Lent Year B?
+Mass Readings for the 1st Sunday of Lent Year B

 The readings for the 1st Sunday of Lent for Year B get us thinking how God is faithful even when we wander away from him.
 The first reading is the story of Noah’s Ark.
 The psalm remind us to be faithful.
 The second reading explains that the great flood in the time of Noah preceded our baptisms.
 And the gospel tells us that Jesus spent 40 days (like the 40 days of the flood) fasting in the desert and returned ready to spread his message.